Saturday, August 20, 2016

 Home Economic Fashion Show Features Winter Scene

-With strains of Winter wonderland filling the air.
-The annual Home Economic Fashion Show was held in the Coffee's auditorium on Friday, December 3.
+With strains of Winter Wonderland filling the air.
+The annual Home Economics Fashion Show was held in the Coffee's auditorium on Friday, December 3.

 Home Economic Fashion Show